OpticianWorks Program FAQ

 Q: Is the OpticianWorks program accredited?

 A: No. Only college degree programs offered under the National Federation of Opticianry Schools are accredited.
 Unless a school can offer real college credits that can be used to earn a recognized college degree, accreditation is meaningless.
+PLEASE!
+Optician training programs through online non-accredited “colleges” are a costly scam.

 Q: Do I earn credits for the program?